Strange as it may sound, branding is vastly more important in the nonprofit sector than in the for-profit world.

 Yes, all true.
 But after working on numerous nonprofit boards and consulting with many more charitable organizations over the past several decades, I’ve come to the conclusion that their business environment is far more punishing, unforgiving and competitive.
 My nonprofit associates with a foot in both camps agree with that assertion.

 There’s one simple fact underlying this truth about nonprofits and for-profits: in the nonprofit sector, the exchange of value between players is almost completely intangible.
-When a donor or volunteer or corporate sponsor invests time or money in a nonprofit, he or she has nothing to hold, touch or taste to show for it.
+When a donor or volunteer or corporate sponsor invests time or money in a nonprofit, they are not receiving goods or services, rather they are investing in an idea which will benefit another.
 Nonprofits have little to “sell” to donors beyond the good feeling of doing good.

 When all you’re offering is an intangible, emotional payoff of somehow making the world a better place, you’ve got challenging sale.
 One that’s made much easier when the payoff is made absolutely clear, concise and compelling.
 That’s the role of good brand work, and the reason nonprofits need it so desperately.